Abalayants/Abalayants/README.md

 <b>Typing</b>: Used for type-hinting.

-<b>Itertools</b>: Used for permutations for all possible values for the "A" card for calculating hand values.
+<b>Itertools</b>: Used for permutations for all possible values for the "A" card to calculate hand values.
 Product to create full deck from possible combinations.